Rtarachan02/GitHub-Learn/README.md

-#this is place to learn aboout the GitHub
+#this is place to learn aboout the Git and GitHub